University of Northwestern-St. Paul requires a minimum of 125 credits to complete a bachelor's degree.

-Northwestern does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Northwestern accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Northwestern has a summer session, so students can earn credits during the summer.

-Around 71% of students who started college at Northwestern complete all the credits required within six years.
+NOTE: Around 67% of students who start college at Northwestern graduate within six years.

 Northwestern offers an orientation program before the start of fall classes to prepare new students for college life.